 Facuty and staff should read administering a graduate certificate program for more information for academic departments.

-In order to pursue a graduate certificate, a student must be admitted to the University of Oregon as a graduate level student, either in a master’s or doctoral program or, in the case of a stand-alone certificate program, as a pre- or post-master’s student.
+In order to pursue a graduate certificate, a student must be admitted to the University of Oregon as a graduate level student, either in a master’s or doctoral program or, in the case of a stand-alone certificate program, as an "Admitted Graduate Non-Degree" student.

 The admission process is specific to each certificate program.
 To get started, the student should contact the department/program offering the graduate certificate.